Free Convolution and Generalized Dyson Brownian Motion

-Let us first show how this effective dynamical equation of individual eigenvalues recovers the standard additivity of R-transforms for free matrices.
-We will then explain how Eq. \eqref{eq:GDBM} emerges from standard perturbation theory from Quantum Mechanics \cite{landau2013quantum}, that can be resummed to all orders when the perturbation is free.
+Let us first show how the effective dynamical equation of individual eigenvalues, Eq. \eqref{eq:GDBM}, recovers the standard additivity of R-transforms for free matrices.
+We will then show that Eq.~\eqref{eq:GDBM} can also be obtained from standard perturbation theory from Quantum Mechanics \cite{landau2013quantum}, that can be resummed to all orders when the perturbation is free.
+Such an approach will also allow us to obtain the random contribution generalizing the Brownian term in Eq.~\eqref{eq:DBM} in the case where $\vb{B}$ is infinitely divisible in a free sense \cite{e2005classical}.

 The basic object that is needed is the Stieltjes transform of the density of eigenvalues (also called the normalized trace of the resolvent), defined as

 for an arbitrary matrix with eigenvalues $\lambda_j$, and with $z \in \mathbb{C}$.
 The R-transform is then obtained as \cite{tulino2004random, speicher2009free, potters2020first}